erasmus-without-paper/ewp-specs-fileext-ewpmobility/README.md

 ---------

 `.ewpmobility` files are strictly compatible with Outgoing Mobility objects used in EWP.
-Before you start exporting your data you will be required to study the structure of these objects.
+Before you start exporting your data, you will be required to study the structure of these objects.

  * Start be having a look at the [example.xml](example.xml) file.